The Back Story

 Queen Creek Olive Mill

 The plan for the second morning was to travel a bit of the Mesa Fresh Foodie Trail.
 Celebrating Mesa’s farming and agritourism history, the Fresh Foodie trail is made up of a dozen popular food-driven experiences.
 Our first stop was the Queen Creek Olive Mill.
 Queen Creek is Arizona’s only family-owned olive farm and mill.
 Started with 1,000 olive trees and a shed, Queen Creek now has over 7,000 trees and a large retail experience including a store featuring extra virgin olive oil as well as many food and drink items made with their olive oil, a large selection of olive oil-based personal care products, a cafe featuring olive oil-based dishes (the vanilla olive oil waffles were spectacular) and an in-house coffee roasting company, Superstition Coffee.
-We arrived right as they were dumping the beans from roaster.
+We arrived right as they were dumping beans from the roaster.
 If you are a coffee lover, this smelled a little bit like heaven.
 They also provide behind the scenes tours and olive oil tastings.

 After filling up at Queen Creek Olive Mill, we headed for True Garden an urban farm producing healthy and nutritious soilless foods and selling systems and supplies for home growing.
 I was amazed at the quality and amount of food that can be grown in the space of a standard patio planter.
 Behind the retail store is a large greenhouse that is the go-to fresh vegetable and herb destination for many local chefs.

-We were then off to a tour and tasting at the Orange Patch, one if Mesa’s original citrus growers.
+We were then off to a tour and tasting at the Orange Patch, one of Mesa’s original citrus growers.
 We were given a tour of the orchard got to see the sorting process in action.
-It’s rather ingenious, vibrating the oranges along a conveyor belt as the continuously fall through larger and larger screens.
+It’s rather ingenious, vibrating the oranges along a conveyor belt as they continuously fall through larger and larger screens.
 We were provided a glass fresh-squeezed orange juice and there is seriously nothing better than juice squeezed from fruit that was just picked.

 Our final stop was Jalapeno Bucks, which is just about the most Arizona name I have ever heard.
 Bucks is a salsa and BBQ joint built among the orange groves out of a couple of shipping containers.
 I ordered the newest item on the menu, the Peanut Butter & Jelly BBQ Sandwich.
 It was different, and I liked it for a bit, but after a while and thick BBQ sauce and the melting peanut butter was a bit too much for me.
 It’s one of those things everyone must try at least once.
 Now, the best part of the story.
 Jalapeno Buck himself came over to say hi along with his wife (who is the real backbone of this operation).
 She prompted Buck to tell us the story of how he got his name.
 Now, we expected a cowboy story or something similar.
 Turns out, Buck was an avid Halo video game player for a while and gave the name to himself to sound more badass.
 Yep, it’s his online game name.